sculab/GeneMiner2/manual/EN_US/readme_detailed.md

 - **Data2**: Right end (end 2) of the sequencing file; if it is single-end sequencing, it automatically matches the content in Data1.

-**Note**: The batch functionality is designed to analyze sequencing sequences from different species.
+**Note**: The batch function supports sequencing data from multiple samples.

 ---